 Now that we have a better understanding of the concept, what about female entrepreneurship?
 It can be defined as the creation and development of economic activities specifically by women.
-Whether it is for personal reasons such as self-fulfillment, better work-life balance, or economic reasons such as seeking a higher income, more and more women are choosing to trade their 9 to 5 jobs to become an entrepreneur.
+Whether it is for personal or professional reasons such as self-fulfillment, better work-life balance, or economic reasons such as seeking a higher income, more and more women are choosing to trade their 9 to 5 jobs to become an entrepreneur.

 According to the World Bank’s data, it is recognized globally that one in three businesses is owned by a woman.
 In Canada, many women-owned businesses operate primarily in service sectors such as hospitality, tourism, retail, and food services.